ayust/alpha-guide/content/upgrading-ships/caldari/venture.md

 providing it more time to react and escape in case of attack.

 It also fits a `Damage Control I` in a low slot to increase its resistance to damage.

+The Venture also includes two `Hobgoblin I` drones to defend itself against weak NPC pirates.
+Remember to recall your drones before warping, or if they begin taking damage from enemy fire.

+{{% notice info %}}
+To use the combat drones, you will need to train the skills `Drones` III and `Light Drone Operation` I.
+We recommend you use some of the skill points from the Mini Skill Injector given in the tutorial to train these skills, as they will be useful in many ships.
+You will need to purchase a skillbook from the Market to learn Light Drone Operation.
+{{% /notice %}}

 ### Utility